Making Failure Harder Work Than Passing

-- There are guided practice opportunities for students on each of these objectives, and then there are formative assessments.
-The formative assessments could be homework, quizzes, or labs.
+2. There are guided practice opportunities for students on each of these objectives.
+I also use formative assessments, which can be homework, quizzes, or labs.
 They count for very little in the grade.
 The point of these assessments is to give kids a lot of practice with the material in a low-risk environment, and to provide feedback on their progress toward mastering the objectives.

-- After a period of guided practice, formative assessment, feedback, and review for each objective, the students prepare for the summative assessment.
-The summative assessment is weighted heavily in determining the grade, so we practice the types of questions that they’ll encounter on the assessment.
+3. Students prepare for the summative assessment.
+After a period of guided practice, formative assessment, feedback, and review for each objective, the students get ready for the unit test.
+This summative assessment is weighted heavily in determining the grade, so we practice the types of questions they’ll encounter on it.

-- Students take the summative assessment.
+4. Students take the summative assessment.
 A passing grade is 70 percent.
-Students who don’t meet that minimum requirement have to retake the assessment.
-They're given a test map showing them which objectives they didn’t master.
+Students who don’t pass have to retake the assessment.
+I give them a test map like the one below showing which objectives they didn’t master.
 The test map is accompanied by an intervention worksheet organized by objective.
 Students are expected to complete the worksheet sections that they need to practice in order to improve their score.

 Differentiation and Incentive

 The final stage of the learning cycle is where instruction is truly differentiated.
-Students who are required to retake their test must show me their intervention worksheet (completed) so that I can see if they’re getting closer to the targets.
-Usually, they raise their grade to a passing score after one retake.
-Sometimes it takes a couple of rounds to get this accomplished -- but they have a time limit.
-They have to finish the retake cycle before the next unit test.
+Students who are required to retake their test must show me their completed intervention worksheet so I can see if they’re getting closer to the targets.
+Usually they raise their grade to a passing score on the first retake.
+Sometimes it takes a couple of rounds, but they have a time limit: They have to finish the retake cycle before the next unit test.

-Students who are content to score at or below 60 percent are faced with extra work that they would not have to do if they were scoring just ten points higher.
-This cycle helps students begin to understand that, if they can do the work required to get 70 percent, it’s not much more work to get an even higher grade.
+Students who are content to score at or below 60 percent are faced with extra work they wouldn’t have to do if they scored just 10 points higher.
+This cycle helps them understand that, if they can do the work required to get 70 percent, it’s not much more work to get an even higher grade.
 And the progress is addictive.